davidkennedy02/csvtohl7/README.md

 Currently, output files are named using a combination of the current date-time and a sequence number to ensure uniqueness.

 ## Script Execution
 The main logic of the script is contained within `main.py`.
 This file also includes a small number of checks to enforce agreed-upon exclusions.
-To run the script, first ensure that the CSV files you wish to use to generate HL7 messages are found within the `input_csv` folder.
+To run the script, first ensure that the CSV and PAS files you wish to use to generate HL7 messages are found within the `input` folder.
 Additionally, ensure that the required dependencies have been installed using ``python -m pip install -r requirements.txt``.
 Following this, simply execute the script with `python main.py`, or a similar command, from the root of the directory.
 The resulting HL7 messages should appear in the `output_hl7` folder.

 ## Logging
 Basic logging is implemented throughout the execution of the script to satisfy requirements regarding notifying the Data Quality team; logs can be found in the `logs` folder.
-Logging will flag problematic CSV rows by referencing the patient internal number.
+Logging will flag problematic rows by referencing the patient internal number.

 ## Testing
 Test cases for the script are stored in the `tests` folder.
 Further testing should be performed to ensure the script functions as necessary, along with the inclusion of robust safety nets and expansive exception-handling try-except-else blocks.

 ## Important Notes
 - Some HL7 fields may contain misplaced data.
 Please review the code and make any required changes.
-- If running on a version of Python older than 3.9, you will need to change the typing in the ``format_address`` static method argument list from ``list[str]`` to ``List[str]`` (capital L), and add the following import at the top of the ``patientinfo.py`` file:

-        ``from typing import List``

 ## Contact Information
 For any questions regarding this script, please contact David Kennedy or Nicholas Campbell by email at [david.kennedy@cirdan.com](mailto:david.kennedy@cirdan.com) or [nicholas.campbell@cirdan.com](mailto:nicholas.campbell@cirdan.com) respectively, Monday and Wednesday from 9am to 5pm GMT.